sciZer0/newdiscoveries/c/README.md

 Truth is not what we should love a lot but what is in reality.

-Official science mistakenly considers that Energy is only the thing that can always be converted to another form Energy, but in reality Energy is just the resource that is being spent on Work.
+Official science wrongly considers that Energy is only the thing that can always be converted to another form Energy, but in reality Energy is just the resource that is being spent on Work.
 In some cases, the result of Work cannot be converted back to Energy.

+Below we will see this.

 Now, whether you like it or not, but the New Law of Conservation of Energy -- which is a true Law of Conservation of Energy -- is following: